nsf-open/nsf-proposal-latex-samples/README.md

 <li>Check the PDF Version of your resulting PDF.
 PDF version should be 1.5 or higher. </li>
 <li>If a PDF produces warnings or errors, experiment with different PDF producers.</li>
 <li>Line spacing warnings are prevalent with Arial 10.
 Increase line spacing or experiment with another PAPPG approved 10 sized font.
 Remember warnings do not prohibit submission.  </li>
+<li>URLS are not permitted in project descriptions.
+Some PDF conversions will automatically add clickable links to plain text that resemble a link.
+An example of a package that adds links is the hyperref package.
+Additional processing may be required to strip out the links from the PDF.</li>

 <P>